pantsel/konga/README.md

 ## Compatibility
 **From 0.14.0 onwards, Konga is ONLY compatible with Kong 1.0.0>= 1.4.x** **Only partial compatibility with Kong 1.5.* is implemented** **Compatibility with Kong 2.x is not implemented.
-A new generation on Konga is in the works for that.**
+A new generation of Konga is in the works for that.**

 If you're on an older Kong version , use [this](https://github.com/pantsel/konga/tree/legacy) branch or `konga:legacy` from docker hub instead.